ai4ce/FLAT/README.md

 │   │   │   ├──velodyne
 ```

-*NOTICE*: We defaulty use the first 1000(of 6019 in total) samples from orginal validation split of v1.0-trainval.
+**NOTICE**: This code use the first 1000(of 6019 in total) samples from orginal validation split of v1.0-trainval at default.
 You can use all of the nuscenes samples, and shuffle option is also provided.

 ## Run FLAT On Evaluation
 We modify the evaluation code of PointRCNN, for implementing FLAT.